tumuchdata/tumuchdata.github.io/content/curriculum_support/index.md

 showMetadata = false
 +++

 TUM is the perfect place to become a database systems expert.
-There's no other university where you can study different aspects of databases in such depth.
+Our university offers the largest selection of courses covering all the different aspects of databases.
+Whether you're more of a low-level C++ hacker or more into theoretically proving the correctness of locking schemes for transaction isolation, there's something for everyone.

 # Chairs